Minor version published in September 2024.

 In 2025 we plan to support these new platforms:

-Please use the VDS Customer Support portal at https:www.thermofisher.com/software-em-3d-vis/customersupport to contact us for technical or license issues/questions.
-After signing in (providing your license, contract, or activation number), please click on My Support then press the button + Create and fill the form to send your questions.
+Please use the VDS Customer Support portal at https://www.thermofisher.com/software-em-3d-vis/customersupport to contact us for technical or license issues/questions.
+After signing in (providing your license, contract, or activation number), please click on My Support then press the button + Create and fill out the form to send your questions.

-The Customer Support portal tutorial can be found at https://www.thermofisher.com/software-em-3d-vis/customerportal/wp-content/uploads/Customer-Support-Tutorial.pdf
+You can find the Customer Support portal tutorial at https://www.thermofisher.com/software-em-3d-vis/customerportal/wp-content/uploads/Customer-Support-Tutorial.pdf